Department of Biostatistics Center Summaries

 Clinical Trials Statistical and Data Management Center

-The Clinical Trials Statistical and Data Management Center (CTSDMC) was founded in 1989, and currently employs 35 full-time staff.
-The Center is directed by Dr. Christopher Coffey.
+The Clinical Trials Statistical and Data Management Center (CTSDMC) was founded in 1989, and currently employs 50 full-time staff.
+The Center is directed by Dr. Christopher Coffey, with Dr. Emine Bayman serving as the Deputy Director.
 The mission of the CTSDMC is to facilitate innovative multicenter clinical trials by providing high quality infrastructure support.
-The CTSDMC has assisted in the development and implementation of over 30 multicenter clinical trials and two large epidemiological studies.
-CTSDMC is currently the Clinical Coordinating Center (CCC) for the Acute to Chronic Pain Signatures Program (A2CPS) funded by the NIH Common Fund to discover biomarkers that predict the transition from acute to chronic pain; the Data Coordinating Center (DCC) for the Fibromyalgia in TENS (FM-TIPS) Pragmatic Trial funded through the NIH HEAL initiative to assess the use of TENS in fibromyalgia patients in physical therapy clinics; and as the DCC for the Network for Excellence in Neuroscience Clinical Trials (NeuroNEXT), an NINDS-funded network to implement phase two neuroscience studies.
-They recently completed the 14-year-long Clinical Islet Transplantation (CIT) Consortium, sponsored by NIAID and NIDDK.
-CTSDMC also serves as the statistics core for two Michael J. Fox Foundation funded projects.
+The CTSDMC has assisted in the development and implementation of over 40 multicenter clinical trials and large epidemiological studies and has worked with over 100 partners world-wide.
+Depending on the project, CTSDMC can serve as the Data Coordinating Center, Clinical Coordinating Center and/or Statistics Core.
+While the CTSDMC does not necessarily focus on one disease area, they have developed expertise in neuroscience and pain research through funding from the National Institute of Neurological Disorders and Stroke (NINDS), the NIH Helping to End Addiction Long-term (HEAL) initiative, and the Michael J. Fox Foundation.
 In each of their projects, the CTSDMC has provided leadership in study design, data collection, data management, project management, clinical site monitoring, quality management, safety monitoring, statistical design and analysis, and data dissemination and sharing.
 A description of CTSDMC staff, services and projects may be viewed on the Center’s website.

 Biostatistics Consulting Center